 48. The Diocesan Bishop has the duty of obtaining for his diocese legal rights in the form corresponding to the local laws and approved by the Synod of Bishops.

-50. The Diocesan Bishop should have in his chancery lists of all higher and lesser clergy of the diocese; abbots and abbesses of monasteries and sketes; their brotherhoods; heads of missions and their members; heads, helpers, instructors and teachers in seminaries, with information on each of them.
+50. The Diocesan Bishop should have in his chancery lists of all clergy (higher and lesser) of the diocese; abbots and abbesses of monasteries and sketes; their brotherhoods; heads of missions and their members; heads, helpers, instructors and teachers in seminaries, with information on each of them.

-52. A Diocesan Bishop has no episcopal rights within the borders of another diocese without the leave and permission of the local Diocesan Bishop.
+52. A Diocesan Bishop has no episcopal rights within the borders of another diocese, otherwise than with the leave and permission of the local Diocesan Bishop.

-53. A Diocesan Bishop may not accept higher or lesser clergy or monks from another diocese to serve in his diocese without a canonical release; it is also forbidden, under pain of strict responsibility, to allow persons to conduct liturgical service who though not deprived of their clerical rank have been forbidden to serve by a bishop of another diocese of the Russian Orthodox Church Outside of Russia.
+53. A Diocesan Bishop may not accept clergy or monks from another diocese to serve in his diocese, without a canonical release.
+It is also forbidden, under pain of strict responsibility, to allow people to serve who have been deprived of their clerical rank, or been forbidden to serve by another bishop of another diocese of the Russian Orthodox Church Abroad.

 54. The personal property of a Ruling Bishop (as of any bishop) must be known to the clergy around him, and must not be confused with church property.
 In accordance with canonical rules, the bishop has the right, before departing from this life, to make testamentary disposition of his property, or to give it to whomever he wishes, provided only that the person who receives it is of the Orthodox faith.